 This short video demonstrates the process; it’s not complicated and you just have to work the mixture until you achieve the desired consistency.

-I hope this woodworking tip has helped you.
+I hope this woodworking tip on homemade wood putty has helped you.
 Feel free to leave any comments that improve the process or just prove helpful.

 Looking for more great content?
 Visit our partner sites: